animeshkundu/media-server/README.md

 Shows the playlist directly in vlc.
 So that you can click and play :).
 Both random and incremental seek in vlc is supported.
 Playing directly in the browser is supported too.

-Has no dependencies other than python standard libary.
+Requires `netifaces` other than python standard libary.
 Have fun!

 Installation
 ------------
-Not required as there are no dependencies. :)
+pip install -r requirements.txt

 Usage